sweettea/btrfs-fscrypt/Documentation/filesystems/fscrypt.rst

 metadata.

-Unlike eCryptfs, which is a stacked filesystem, fscrypt is integrated directly into supported filesystems --- currently ext4, F2FS, and UBIFS.
+Unlike eCryptfs, which is a stacked filesystem, fscrypt is integrated directly into supported filesystems --- currently btrfs, ext4, F2FS, and UBIFS.
 This allows encrypted files to be read and written without caching both the decrypted and encrypted pages in the pagecache, thereby nearly halving the memory used and bringing it in line with